SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Silhouette Step

 You can teleport as a bonus action up to 30 ft to an unoccupied space you can see.
 You can use this power a number of times per long rest equal to your proficiency bonus.

+* Strike the Vitals

+Once per turn, you can deal extra damage equal to your martial arts die if you hit a creature with an attack that had advantage on the attack roll.
+You don't need advantage on the attack roll if another enemy of the target is within 5 feet of it, that enemy isn't incapacitated, and you don't have disadvantage on the attack roll.
+You must use an unarmed attack or a monk weapon.
+This damage increases by one additional martial arts die on levels 11 and 17.

 ## Level 11